 Austin Knudsen is a 5th generation Montanan, husband and father of three.
 Austin is a proven conservative leader, committed to fighting to keep our families safe, defend our Constitution, and reduce excessive government spending.

-Austin Knudsen grew up just outside of Culbertson, in the northeast corner of Montana, where his family has farmed and ranched for five generations.
-Austin grew up participating in 4-H, raising steers to show at the fair, and Future Farmers of America (FFA) throughout high school.
-In fact, Austin met his wife, Christie, while they both served as FFA State Officers during their freshman year at Montana State University-Bozeman.
+Austin grew up on his family farm and ranch just outside of Bainville (in the far northeast corner of Montana) where they grew wheat, sugar beets and raised angus cattle.
+Austin was a 4-H kid, raising steers to show at the fair, and volunteering at community events.
+He participated in Future Farmers of America (FFA) throughout high school.
+In fact, Austin met his wife, Christie, while they both served as FFA State Officers during their freshman year of college at Montana State University-Bozeman.

 Austin put himself through college in Bozeman working jobs at the local butcher shop and a hardware store, and each summer he returned to work on the farm and ranch.
 Austin and Christie were married shortly after graduation and moved to Missoula where Austin earned his law degree from the University of Montana.
 Their oldest daughter Leah was born in between Austin’s first and second years of law school and they were later blessed with a son, Connor, and their youngest daughter, Reagan.

 After law school, Austin and Christie moved their family back to the farm and ranch where they knew they could instill in their children strong Montana values.
 Austin worked at a law firm in Plentywood before opening his own practice in Culbertson.